tim-group/puppetupdate/README.md

 Neat eh?

-This code works, but needs some cleanup to take values from the config file (e.g. repository location currently hard coded at git@git:puppet).
+This code works, but needs some cleanup to take values from the config file (e.g. repository location currently hard coded at http://git/git/puppet).

 Patches are very welcome!